adam248/docker_hello_world/README.md

 ## A simple `Hello World docker image`

-First create a DockerFile in the root directory of the project.
+First create a `Dockerfile` in the root directory of the project.

 ```